4 overdue invoice email templates that will help you get paid faster

 3. Overdue

-The timing of this next reminder depends on the circumstances.
-The customer may have been in touch to explain why they haven’t paid.
-Alternatively, they may not have responded to your previous messages at all.
-At this point, you might begin to fear that the customer is not be planning to pay, but it’s important to remember that:
+However, if they haven’t responded to your previous messages at all, it may be time to escalate.
+You might begin to fear that the customer is not planning to pay, but it’s important to remember that:

 • you have done the work and you are entitled to be paid